JaxLai/Python_01/README.md

 # Python_01
 This is a repository for learning about GITHUB in a workshop environment.

-# Created
+# Created at/by
-Penang Science Cluster
+Penang Science Cluster/ Jax Lai

 # Introduction
 This is used to learn Git-based development.